Egypt's leading rights group forced to close in setback for civil society | DW | 13.01.2022

 The uprising eventually ousted long-time President Hosni Mubarak.
 He was succeeded by the Islamist Mohammed Morsi, who was overthrown in a coup d'état, which was led by the then Minister of Defence, Abdel-Fattah el-Sissi, who eventually became president in 2014.

-Ever since, the situation for civil and human rights organizations has been deteriorating with a widespread crackdown that has left thousands of dissidents and journalists in jail.
+Ever since, the situation for civil and human rights organizations has been deteriorating.
+A widespread crackdown has left thousands of dissidents and journalists in jail.

 The Committee to Protect Journalists now ranks Egypt as one of the world's worst jailers of journalists.